Dylan Larkin: Professional

 On October 5, 2015, Larkin made the Red Wings' final roster for the 2015–16 season, becoming the first 19-year-old to debut on opening night since Mike Sillinger in 1990–91.
 In his NHL debut, on October 9, 2015, Larkin recorded his first career NHL point, an assist in the first period, and his first NHL goal in the second period against Jonathan Bernier of the Toronto Maple Leafs.
 He became the first Red Wings teenager to score in his first NHL game since Steve Yzerman in 1983.
 On November 21, Larkin scored a goal for the fourth consecutive game, becoming the first Red Wings teenager to do so since Steve Yzerman in 1984–85.
 Larkin was named the NHL Rookie of the Month for November 2015, leading all rookies with seven goals in 13 games in November.
 He also led all rookies with 10 goals, a +14 plus/minus rating, was tied for first with three game-winning goals, and ranked third with 18 points and 64 shots on goal in 24 games.

 On March 24, 2016, in a game against the Montreal Canadiens, Larkin recorded his 200th shot of the season, becoming just the fifth Red Wings rookie to do so, following Marcel Dionne, Sergei Fedorov, Reed Larson and Dale McCourt.

 Larkin was named to the 2016 NHL All-Star Game.
 Larkin was the seventh Detroit rookie to play in the All-Star Game, but only the third chosen to play.
 He was the first Red Wings rookie to play in the All-Star Game since Yzerman in 1984.
 At the NHL All-Star Game SuperSkills Competition, he set the NHL record for fastest skater, with a time of 13.172 seconds, breaking Mike Gartner's record of 13.386 that was set in 1996.

 During his rookie season, Larkin recorded 23 goals and 22 assists in 80 games.
 Larkin became the sixth rookie in franchise history to lead the team in goals and the first since Mike Foligno led the team with 36 in the 1979–80 season.
 He also led the Red Wings with a +11 plus/minus rating, 221 shots on goal, and five game-winning goals.
 Following an outstanding rookie season, he finished among the league's rookie leaders with 23 goals (T3rd), 22 assists (11th), 45 points (6th), a plus-11 rating (T5th), five game-winning goals (T2nd), 221 shots on goal (2nd) and 16:32 average time on ice (5th among forwards).
 Larkin was named the 2016 Detroit Red Wings Rookie of the Year by members of the Detroit Sports Broadcasters Association.

-Following his rookie season, Larkin played both winger and centre.
+Following his rookie season, Larkin played both winger and center.
 However, his sophomore year was not as prolific as his rookie season, as Larkin ended the 2016–17 season with only 17 goals and a minus-28.